keides2/roam-research-mcp-enterprise/README.md

 - `text`: The text to search for (required)
 - `page_title_uid`: Title or UID of the page to search in (optional)
-- `case_sensitive`: Whether to perform a case-sensitive search (optional, default: false)
+- `case_sensitive`: Whether to perform a case-sensitive search (optional, default: true to match Roam's native behavior)

 Returns: